 The Omaha area is changing.
 COVID-19 has illuminated the importance of safe and reliable transportation – especially for essential workers and those seeking critical services.
 With the recent launch of our first ORBT line, now is the time to assess our transportation network and prepare for what’s next.
 We’re calling the process MetroNEXT.

-To kick off the MetroNEXT initiative, Round 1: Understanding the Landscape established a common baseline by reviewing ridership numbers, demographics, and other factors influencing the services we provide.
-With the feedback we’ve received, we’ll consider future ORBT corridors and other high-frequency service opportunities.
+To kick off the MetroNEXT initiative, Round 1 established a common baseline by reviewing ridership numbers, demographics, and other factors influencing the services we provide.

-The community feedback period for Round 1 was available from March 25th to April 8th.
-Check back soon for more information about what we heard!
+The community feedback period for Round 1 was from March 25th to April 8th.
+Check out what we heard from the community in our first round!

 Rounds of Exploration